Theory of correlated Chern insulators in twisted bilayer graphene: Introduction

 An external magnetic field $B$, which preserves $C_{2z}$ but breaks $T$, has been argued to be an alternative way to reveal the band topology \cite{Nuckolls2020,Das2021,Wu2021}, as evidenced by the experimental observations of correlated Chern insulating states (CCIs) with a finite Chern number $t$ and extrapolating to a band filling $s$ at $B=0$ ~\cite{Tomarken2019,Park2021,Xie2019,Nuckolls2020,Pierce2021,Xie2021,Saito2021,Yu2022,Lu2019,Das2021,Stepanov2021,Wu2021,Choi2021,Grover2022,Uri2020}.
 Specifically, the most prominent sequence of CCIs has $(s,t)=(0,\pm4),\pm(1,3),\pm(2,2),\pm(3,1)$, consistent with selective population of the aforementioned $B=0$ Chern $\pm 1$ bands \cite{Nuckolls2020,Stepanov2021,Wu2021}.
-These experiments also report that some CCIs are stable at extremely low $B$, suggesting that they originate from the zCIs \cite{Nuckolls2020,Stepanov2021}.
+These experiments also report that some CCIs are stable down to $B\sim 1$Tesla, suggesting that they originate from the zCIs \cite{Nuckolls2020,Stepanov2021}.

 However, CCIs are also observed in TBG devices away from the magic angle ($\sim1.27^\circ$), where the bandwidth of the narrow bands is expected to be significantly larger than at $1.05^\circ$, without any observation of the correlated insulators at $B=0$ \cite{Yankowitz2019}.
 Such CCIs appear only above a critical $B$, below which they transition into nearly compressible states for a fixed $(s,t)$.
 Similar phenomenology has also been reported in near-magic angle devices, leading to an alternative explanation of the CCIs invoking Stoner ferromagnetism within the magnetic subbands \cite{Saito2021,Yu2022,Choi2021,Park2021}, termed Hofstadter subband ferromagnets (HSFs) \cite{Saito2021}.
 As argued theoretically \cite{Zhen2019,Kwan2021,XW2023}, realistic heterostrain can also increase the bandwidth dramatically near the magic angle, likely placing many TBG devices in the intermediate coupling regime where the zCIs may not be energetically favored.